Jury Service

 If you have questions about your jury summons or jury duty, please contact the court or judge as indicated on the jury summons.

-If you received a Jury Summons from the District Court for MONDAY, November 18, 2024 at 8:30 a.m., you are NOT REQUIRED to the 294th District Court in the Van Zandt County Courthouse.
-The cases scheduled for trial have been resolved or continued to another date.
+If you received a Jury Summons from the District Court for MONDAY, December 9, 2024 at 8:30 a.m., you are NOT REQUIRED to report to the 294th District Court in the Van Zandt County Courthouse or do anything further.
+All cases scheduled for trial have either been resolved or continued to another date.
 Thank you for your willingness to serve!

 Still have questions?